 When should you candle eggs?

-The most critical period of incubation during the development of the embryo is during the first few days, so it is advisable not to candle during this time.
+The most critical period of incubation during the embryo’s development is during the first few days, so it is advisable not to disturb your eggs during this time.
 It is hard to see anything anyway, maybe a tiny dot, but you aren’t missing anything exciting.
 The last few days of incubation are also not recommended for candling since the chick moves into position to hatch.

 I recommend candling chicken and duck eggs after 7 days of incubation and again at 14 days.